golovach-ivan/Correct-by-Construction/dict/type/session-types.md

 ## Session types

+Session types are a rich type discipline, based on linear types.

+session types in Links, Scribble, and Singularity OS.

+We formulate a typed formalism for concurrency where types denote freely composable structure of dyadic interaction in the symmetric scheme.

+===

 Session types are a formalism used to model structured communication-based programming.
 A binary session type describes communication by specifying the type and direction of data exchanged between two parties.

 In complex distributed systems, participants willing to communicate should previously agree on a protocol to follow.
 The specified protocol describes the types of messages that are exchanged as well as their direction.
 In this context session types came into play: they describe a protocol as a type abstraction.